davehull/Kansa/contributing.md

 * **Do** track the remote upstream branch, from your local repo do this:
-`git remote add upstream git@github.com:davehull/Kansa.git` then do this and make sure you have origin tracking your fork and upstream tracking against the original repo.
+`git remote add upstream git@github.com:davehull/Kansa.git` then do this: `git remote -v` and make sure you have origin tracking your fork and upstream tracking against the original repo.
 * **Do** create a [topic branch] from within your local clone of your fork from the command line interface in your local system, this may look like the following sequence of commands: